sensiolabs/SensioGeneratorBundle/Resources/doc/index.rst

 SensioGeneratorBundle
 =====================

-The ``SensioGeneratorBundle`` extends the default Symfony2 command line interface by providing new interactive and intuitive commands for generating code skeletons like bundles, form classes or CRUD controllers based on a Doctrine 2 schema.
+The SensioGeneratorBundle provides commands for generating code skeletons like bundles, form classes or CRUD controllers based on a Doctrine 2 schema.

 Installation
 ------------